Sunscrapers Team

 }

-With this not only you can make your application more performance-oriented, and inject only part of the store you need for a particular view.
-Also, you have Redux developer tools available which are really helpful when working on bigger, scalable applications.
+With this not only can you make your application more performance-oriented, and inject only part of the store you need for a particular view.
+Also, you have Redux developer tools available which are helpful when working on bigger, scalable applications.

 There are also a lot of packages that can help you with that.